secretstartups/handbook/customer-success/csm/pto/index.html.md

 ## Before you go

-To take PTO, please follow the guidelines in the [PTO policy](/handbook/paid-time-off/) and be sure to enter your time off in PTO Roots.
+To take PTO, please follow the guidelines in the [PTO policy](/handbook/paid-time-off/) and be sure to enter your time off in PTO by Deel.

 Before your PTO begins, please follow these additional guidelines: